be-oi/beoi-contest-platform/README.md

-# Bebras Platform
+# beOI Qualification Platform

-This repository contains everythin you need to run the *Bebras* Task Platform, historically developped for (and run at) [French Beaver Contest](http://castor-informatique.fr/).
+This platform is a fork from the [French Beaver Contest](https://github.com/France-ioi/bebras-platform).

+# Original instructions

 ## Prerequisites